aspose-slides/Aspose.Slides-Documentation/en/python-net/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Get Transparency of Image**

-Aspose.Slides allows you to get the transparency of an image.
+Aspose.Slides allows you to get the transparency effect applied to an image.
 This Python code demonstrates the operation:

 ```python
 import aspose.slides as slides